-Also, moving towards renewable energy sources will, in the long term, help ensure our communities are resilient and continue to thrive.
+Our management of resources, including renewable energy sources, the use of hazardous substances and our management of waste materials will, in the long term, all help ensure our communities are resilient and continue to prosper.

-4. People are able to use and enjoy our natural and built environment.
+4. People are able to use and enjoy our natural and built environment